 The United Nations received one allegation of sexual exploitation and abuse committed by Fijian peacekeepers in Beirut, Lebanon, during the year.
 The accusation of transactional sex was made against a member of the military contingent serving with the UN Disengagement Observer Force, and allegedly occurred in September.
 At year’s end the investigation was pending, and the United Nations took the interim step of suspending peacekeeping payments to the government.

 Prison and Detention Center Conditions

-The government permitted prison monitoring visits by independent human rights observers.
-During the year the International Committee of the Red Cross (ICRC) visited official detention facilities and interviewed inmates; such visits were permitted without third parties present.
-Family members were routinely permitted to visit prisoners.
+Independent Monitoring: During the year the International Committee of the Red Cross, the Office of the UN High Commissioner for Human Rights, and the FHRADC visited official detention facilities and interviewed inmates; prison authorities permitted such visits without third parties present.

 d.
 Arbitrary Arrest or Detention